GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: GeoArena

-\textbf{Confidence Interval.} To ensure that the model ranking results are not overly dependent on a particular sample of comparisons, we estimate confidence intervals (CIs) for the elo scores.
-Specifically, we adopt a bootstrap procedure similar to the methodology employed in Chatbot Arena~\citep{chiang2024chatbot}, which repeatedly resamples the battle outcomes and re-computes the rating estimates.
-This approach allows us to quantify the variability in model rankings and provides statistically grounded intervals around each estimate.
-The inclusion of confidence intervals is essential because it enables us to distinguish between meaningful performance differences and those that may arise due to sampling noise.
-As a result, our reported rankings are not only more robust but also more interpretable from a statistical perspective, offering stronger evidence of the relative strengths of different LVLMs on the image geolocalization task.
+\paragraph{Confidence Interval.} To ensure that the ranking results are not dependent on a specific sample of comparisons, we estimate confidence intervals (CIs) for the ratings.
+We adopt a bootstrap procedure~\cite{chiang2024chatbot} that repeatedly resamples the battle outcomes and re-computes the estimates.
+This approach allows us to quantify the variability in model rankings and provides statistically grounded intervals.
+The inclusion of confidence intervals is essential to distinguish between meaningful performance differences and those that arise from sampling noise.
+As a result, the reported rankings offer stronger evidence of the relative strengths of different LVLMs in geographic reasoning.